Nikhil97-hue/Nikhil97-hue/README.md

 - 👋 Hi, I’m @Nikhil
-- 👀 I’m interested in Machine learning and deep learning
+- 👀 I’m interested in Computer vision ,Machine Learning and Deep learning.
-- 🌱 I’m currently learning Deep learning
+- 🌱 I’m currently working as ML Engineer.
 - 💞️ I’m looking to collaborate on Data science and ml
 - 📫 How to reach me mnikhil97@gmail.com